Dr Helen Damon, CPsychol, FHEA, DPsych, MA(Oxon), MA, BSc(Hons)

 - Work-related stress

 - Personal identity (identifying values and sources of meaning)

 - Death and dying

 - Humanistic therapies

-My fee is £70 per session (50 minutes) for individuals.
+My fee is £90 per session (50 minutes) for individuals.
 I am an approved provider with Aviva, AXA PPP, Cigna, Vitality Health, and WPA insurance companies.
 I offer some discounted sessions: do please contact me to discuss this.